katniny/Auride/CONTRIBUTING.md

 8. Run `npm install` to install all of Auride's dependencies
 9. Run `npm run dev` to start a local development server
 10. You're ready!

+## 🖋️ Auride Methods
+We have our own way of calling our backend!
+Similar to Firebase, we support calls such as `auride.getUserInfo().uid("uid")` to make development for existing contributors and new contributors!

+Please see [METHODS.md](/METHODS.md) to learn more about these methods.

 ## 📝 Please note
 Auride is being worked on to make the codebase nice to work with.
 Right now, there are several repeated elements (and as a consequence, a change to one will require you to do it on ALL pages it appears on) and indentation that does not match our requirements.